ibelecka/devOps/README.md

-Guh for DevOps courses home work
+##  Github for DevOps courses homework